Who Is at Fault in a Rear-end Accident?

 What Does Fault Mean?

-In everyday speech, we use the word fault to refer to responsibility for an undesired outcome.
-That’s generally how lawyers and insurance companies use it, too, but only when the facts of a situation meet specific criteria.
+Generally speaking, the term "fault" refers to who bears responsibility for an undesired outcome.
+That's typically how lawyers and insurance companies use it, too, but only when the facts of a situation meet specific criteria.

-• Their unreasonably dangerous decisions, actions, or failures to act violated that duty and caused a harmful accident or incident; and
+• Their unreasonably dangerous decisions, actions, or failures to act violated that duty and caused a harmful accident or incident

 What Parties Bear Fault for a Rear-End Accident?